Skip to main content

 Murine Epidermal Keratinocytes

-Keratinocytes isolated from the skin or tail of newborn and adult control and genetically modified mice are supplied as short- or long-term cultures in either low calcium/serum-free culture media or frozen ampoules.
+Keratinocytes isolated from the skin or tail of newborn and adult control and genetically modified mice are supplied as short- or long-term cultures in either low calcium/serum-free culture media or frozen vials.

-The core provides service, training and supplies necessary for generation of three-dimensional cultures of human epidermis.
-These so-called “raft” cultures are formed by plating primary control or disease keratinocytes on a collagen substrate infused with primary or immortalized fibroblasts, that are lifted to place the collagen “plug” onto an air-medium interface.
-Upon request, primary human melanocytes or melanoma cell lines can be co-cultured with epidermal keratinocytes in the 3-D raft model.
-Cultures take approximately nine to 12 days to mature into a stratified epidermal equivalent.
-Rat tail collagen, pre-cast collagen lattices and other supplies necessary for raft culture generation will also be supplied.
+The STEM Core provides service, training and supplies necessary for generation of 3D cultures of human skin and epidermis.
+These cultures are formed by plating primary control or disease keratinocytes on a collagen hydrogel embedded with primary or immortalized fibroblasts and lifted to the air-liquid interface.
+Upon request, primary human melanocytes or melanoma cell lines can be co-cultured in the 3D raft models.

 Immortalization of Human Epidermal Keratinocytes